qpdf/qpdf/README-maintainer.md

 If you want to run `make maintainer-clean`, `make distclean`, or `make autofiles.zip` and you haven't run `./configure`, you can pass `CLEAN=1` to make on the command line to prevent it from complaining about configure not having been run.

 If you want to run checks without rerunning the build, pass `NO_REBUILD=1` to make.
-This can be useful for special testing scenarios such as valgrind or binary compatibility.
+This can be useful for special testing scenarios such as validation of memory fixes or binary compatibility.

 # Local Windows Testing Procedure